 In the evening of the 25th October the Infiniti 46 “Maverick” crossed the finish line in Valetta at the end of a gruelling Rolex Middle Sea Race, securing 1st place in IRC1, 2nd overall in ORC and 3rd overall in IRC.

-An elated skipper Oliver Cotterell commented: “The race has been a great test of boat and crew and we are looking forward to our next challenge, the RORC Transatlantic next month.
-We are still learning how to sail the boat to its full potential and we are going faster every time – exciting times ahead!”
+An elated skipper Oliver Cotterell commented: “The race has been a great test of yacht and crew and we are looking forward to our next challenge, the RORC Transatlantic next month.
+We are still learning how to sail the yacht to its full potential and we are going faster every time – exciting times ahead!”

 Stu Bannatyne of Doyle Sails added “The crew has moved on a great deal this year and we have learned a great deal about how to go faster with the Infiniti 46.
-There is more to come from the boat as we continue to develop sails to maximise performance.
-We made some good calls and the boat looked after us”.
+There is more to come from the yacht as we continue to develop sails to maximise performance.
+We made some good calls and the yacht looked after us”.

 Finishing in the top ten of all monohulls in the fleet, many hours in front of any comparably sized yacht, demonstrates the performance of the Infiniti 46 and the technology that drives it.

 Infiniti Yachts CEO Gordon Kay summarised the performance as “a truly impressive performance from a small yacht with a small crew in a tough race.
 Congratulations to the entire crew.”